valnity98/Zumo328P-Library/README.md

 **Arduino encoder and PID library for the Zumo Shield (ATmega328P / Arduino leonardo )**

 A port of the Pololu Zumo 32U4 encoder library, adapted for the Zumo Shield v1.2 with an ATmega328P microcontroller.
-Adds a discrete-time PID controller for motor speed and direction control, enabling accurate line-following and odometry on the Arduino Uno.
+Adds a discrete-time PID controller for motor speed and direction control, enabling accurate line-following and odometry on the Arduino leonardo.

 Developed as part of the Master's course *Autonomous Intelligent Systems* (Mechatronics & Robotics, Frankfurt UAS, WiSe 2024/2025).